 The Infected Computer: Is Your PC Carrying a Hidden Virus?

 At some point, most of us have had run-in with a computer virus.
-Weve gone to a website we shouldnt have or downloaded an attachment from an email, and suddenly our PC is acting funny.
-The computer is running more slowly, we get annoying pop-up ads or the PC might crash.
+Weve gone to a Web site we shouldnt have or downloaded an attachment from an email, and suddenly our PC is acting funny: The computer is running more slowly, we get annoying pop-up ads or the PC crashes altogether.

-Every person who owns a computer should know how important antivirus software is.
-Such protection, when updated regularly, will keep your business PCs free from most known viruses.
+That's why it's so important to update your antivirus program.
+Companies like McAfee offer multiple antivirus software options.
+Such protection, when updated regularly, will keep your business computers free from most known viruses.
 The addition of a firewall and data encryption will keep hackers from slipping into your network (many storage solutions and wireless routers include encryption tools as standard features).
-Now that the characteristics of Flame are known, a simple scan can identify and remove the malware.

 Use your Task Manager to look for unusual processes running in the background or communication with suspicious IP addresses.
 Monitor data flowing into, out of and through your network.
 For more about these technical tasks, speak with an expert who will tell you how to watch your network for signs of danger.

-Flame and other super-viruses may represent a new threat to the business owner, but you can protect your computers.
+Viruses may represent a threat to your business, but you can protect yourself and your computers.